 This is an arrangment of two traditional Scottish Tunes—Bottom of the Punch Bowl and My Nanie O (or When Bidden to the Wake) merged into one.
-The work is also found in the Shearer Method Book III: Learning the Fingerboard, arranged as a duet and has been arranged in a larger suite for guitar ensmeble.
+The work is also found in the Shearer Method Book III: Learning the Fingerboard (and in the article Playing in Higher Positions) arranged as a duet and has been arranged in a larger suite for guitar ensmeble.

 The tunes are published in various anthologies as just simple one-line (monophonic) melodies.
 They are presented here with slight modification in a homophonic setting as melody with added accompaniment.
 To maintain the fluid connection from note to note, called legato playing, be sure to closely follow all fingerings—both left and right.